rlivingsus/misc/AllGames.md

 - Terminator Resistance:
 - Terraria:
 - Tesla Effect:
 - Thea 2 The Shattering:
+- The Binding of Isaac: Rebirth:
 - The Elephant Collection:
+- The Hunter: Call of the Wild:
 - The Spirit and the Mouse:
 - The Testament of Sherlock Holmes (see other Sherlock Holmes):
 - Theif: Deadly Shadows (Thief on Epic):